shuckster/solv-sh/README.md

 ## Vim

-As `solv.sh` works with relative line numbers it's especially handy to use within Vim: You can pipe a VISUAL selection of calculations to `solv.sh` by hitting `!!` on your keyboard and entering the path to the script.
+As `solv-sh` works with relative line numbers it's especially handy to use within Vim: You can pipe a VISUAL selection of calculations to `solv-sh` by hitting `!!` on your keyboard and entering the path to the script.

 ## Credits

 - Soulver was written by [these guys](https://soulver.app/).
 You should buy their app.
-- `solv.sh` was written by [Conan Theobald](https://github.com/shuckster/).
+- `solv-sh` was written by [Conan Theobald](https://github.com/shuckster/).

 I hope you found it useful!
 If so, I like [coffee ☕️](https://www.buymeacoffee.com/shuckster) :)